 I am more than happy with Fastmail

-everything I ever needed, and support team is amazing!
-The only missing feature
+everything I ever needed and the support team is amazing!
+The only missing

-is that, when sending an event invitation from my phone or laptop, it
+feature is that, when sending an event invitation from my phone or laptop, it

 I do not use any Instant Messaging application anymore.
-I was a Google Talk user, but as I do not use it anymore, I simply do not use any IM client anymore.
+I was a Google Talk user but as I do not use it anymore, I simply do not use any IM client anymore.
 It is fine though, since email and SMS work well.
-Oh, and there is Slack now :-) Unfortunately, I now use WhatsApp, which is a Facebook company now.
-Not my best choice, but it is a bit like fighting against Skype with family/friends, a tough job.
+Oh, and there is Slack now :-) Unfortunately, I now use WhatsApp, which is owned by Facebook now.
+Not my best choice but it is a bit like fighting against Skype with family/friends, it is a tough job.

 A couple months ago, I bought a Raspberry Pi 2 for my place.
-I wanted to try self-hosting, i.e. hosting at home my server, my data, and my services.
+I wanted to try self-hosting, i.e. hosting my server, my data and my services at home.
 I first installed Tiny Tiny RSS, the best RSS feed reader ever!
 The feature I love is the daily email digest.
 Every morning, I get an email at 8am, offering a few links to read.
 Since there is an abstract for each link, I can ignore those I am not interested in so that I do not spend to much time reading.

 Last but not least, I keep using Instapaper, the last web application that I am not self-hosting, even though Wallabag seems more and more what I need.
-What is weird is that I do not know why… Oh, and I still did not find any Disqus alternative.
+What is weird is that I do not know why I am still relying on Instapaper instead of Wallabag.
+Oh and I still did not find any Disqus alternative.